 Once your doctor confirms that the cause of your back pain is muscle or spine related, there are a few things you can do to speed up the healing process.
 Muscle tissue heals better when exercised and gently stretched frequently.
 Each one of our bodies is as different and unique as the injury, which is why we advise that you only do exercises that you are comfortable with.
 When it comes to physiotherapy, any doctor will tell you it is easy does it.
 Pain from a strain and a sprain is hard to distinguish because they trigger the same nerve endings.
 The good news is, both injuries respond positively to the same back pain treatment.
 Professional physiotherapy might work better if you are not sure about what you are doing.
 Seeking help from a physiotherapy clinic in Singapore is a sure way of getting you on the road to recovery.

 How to Tell if the pain is Emanating from Your Spine or Disc

 The pain can emanate from joints or discs.
 Joint pain occurs when joint facets are sprained or injured.
 Common injury may also cause inflammation which can cause pain and discomfort.
 Pain that radiates from the lower back is most likely spine-related.
 If you are a fan of lifting heavy items or awkward movement, you are more likely to suffer joint-related pain.
-Spine or disc-related pain is usually more severe and might require further intervention from a surgeon.
+Spine or disc-related pain is usually more severe and might require further intervention, such as an Anterior Lumbar Interbody Fusion.
 After medical professionals have made sure that no nerve endings are compromised, you can proceed to see a chiropractor at a physiotherapy clinic in Singapore.